Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 The first Adam became aware of John slumping down next to him was when the deck shook a little and knocked him out of the total zone-out he’d drifted off into, somewhere between post-mission fatigue, grief, sleep and self-hatred.

 His hands were still in agony.
 In fact his whole body was, way worse than usual.
 He’d thrown everything he had at getting through that wall and it hadn’t been enough.
 He wasn’t strong enough.
 Firth wasn’t strong enough.
 Not even *Daar* wasn’t fucking strong enough!
-They weren’t up to the mission…
+They weren’t up to the mission...

 He’d failed.
-And the thing was…
+And the thing was...

 The thing was, that old, niggling doubt that had been there from the beginning was there, gnawing away at his soul.
 If he had been better!
 If he’d thought to go through the wall sooner!